luckdev01/Laravel-Vue-TeamManagemant/readme.md

 $ cd team-front
 $ npm install
 $ npm run build
-#if you want to use the localhost use the next lines: [make sure to update the BASE_API constant after the previous step]
+#if you want to use the artisan's serve use the next lines: [make sure to update the BASE_API constant after the previous step]
 $ php artisan serve
 > If you face some issues with the assets
 $ php -S localhost:8000 -t public